TEACHING

 ADVISING

 Hanna has advised and examined PhD and MA students in Switzerland, the UK and the US.
-She is currently an advisor to several doctoral candidates on topics ranging from heritage studies and conservation, museology, media studies and art history.
+She is currently an advisor to several doctoral candidates on topics ranging from new materialism, critical heritage studies, discard studies, experimental museology and conservation.
 She welcomes informal inquiries about studying for a PhD in any of the areas of her research interests.
-She is especially interested in supervising research that would illuminate new directions for art history and technology studies situated on the intersection of art theory, material culture studies, and the theory of conservation.
-This might involve projects engaged in a reflective approach to new materialisms, experimental preservation and museology, critical heritage studies and the historiography and episteme of conservation.
-Students of a variety of backgrounds, including those underrepresented, are encouraged to contact her.
+She is especially interested in supervising research that would illuminate new directions in scholarship situated on the intersection of art theory, heritage studies, material culture studies and the theory of conservation.
+This might involve projects engaged in a reflective approach to new materialisms, experimental preservation and museology, critical heritage studies and the historiography and philosophy of conservation.